Anxiety and SleepUpdated on May 23, 2019

 - Find the right temperature: the optimal thermostat setting is subjective, but most people do best sleeping in a cooler bedroom.

-- Make it smell nice: if you’re smell sensitive, consider essential oils to freshen up your bedroom scent.
+- Make it smell nice: if you’re sensitive to bad odors, consider essential oils to freshen up your bedroom scent.
 Some smells, like lavender, may promote calmness.

 Developing Healthy Sleep Habits